Notice of Pre-AIA or AIA Status

 Response to Arguments

-Applicant argues that the provisional rejection of the claims on the ground of non-statutory double patenting over claims in U.S. Application serial no. 18/342,216 is now moot in view of the amendments made to the claims.
-This argument is not persuasive as the amended claims in this application are still patentably indistinct from the claims in application serial no. 18/342,216 for the reasons set forth above and in view of the secondary references to Greenawalt et al (US 2023/0375514) and Miwa et al (WO 2008/056513).
+Applicant argues that the provisional rejection of the claims on the ground of non-statutory double patenting over claims in U.S. Application serial no. 18/342,216 in view of Greenawalt et al is now moot in view of the amendments made to the claims.
+This argument is not persuasive as the amended claims in this application are still patentably indistinct from the claims in application serial no. 18/342,216 in view of Greenawalt et al (US 2023/0375514) for the reasons set forth above.

-Applicant argues the rejections of the claims under 35 USC 102(a)(1) as being anticipated by Takeuchi et al, and under 35 USC 103 as being obvious over Takeuchi et al by stating that while Takeuchi et al teach that “the CL intensity was proportional to the O3 concentration in the range of 0.025-410 ng/mL” such a statement could indicate a proportional relationship between the CL and O3 in that range, but does not indicate measurement of O3 in that stated range.
+Applicant argues the rejection of the claims under 35 USC 103 as being obvious over Takeuchi et al in view of Greenawalt et al by stating that while Takeuchi et al teach that “the CL intensity was proportional to the O3 concentration in the range of 0.025-410 ng/mL” such a statement could indicate a proportional relationship between the CL and O3 in that range, but does not indicate measurement of O3 in that stated range.
 This argument is not persuasive since Takeuchi et al teach that O3 is actually measured in the method using fluorescence measurements of an aqueous sample after being combined with an indigo-based indicator in the range of 0.025-410 ng/mL.
 See the fourth paragraph in the left-hand column on page 621 of Takeuchi et al where it states “The CL intensity linearly increased with the O3(aq) concentration over the tested range of concentration (0.025<[O3(aq)]<410 ng/mL…the lowest concentration examined was 0.025 ng mL-1”.
 This teaching indicates that actual measurements of O3 in the concentration range of 0.025-410 ng/mL were performed in the method taught by Takeuchi et al.

 Applicant also argues that Takeuchi et al teach of measuring ozone in an aqueous sample using both a NBKI method and an Ebara Model EL-2001 aqueous-phase UV O3 meter, and when O3 concentrations are below 20 ng mL-1, aqueous O3 concentrations are calculated from gas-phase O3 concentration using the Henry’s constant.
 Applicant argues that such a system is readily distinguishable from the instant disclosed method comprising “introducing an indigo-based indicator to a sample, wherein the sample contains an amount of ozone and the introducing causes a change in fluorescence of the solution; and measuring the amount of ozone in the sample by measuring the change in intensity of the fluorescence.”
 This argument is not persuasive since the steps of measuring aqueous ozone in samples using both a NBKI method and an Ebara Model EL-2001 aqueous-phase UV O3 meter, and when O3 concentrations are below 20 ng mL-1, using a calculation from gas-phase O3 concentration using the Henry’s constant, are described by Takeuchi et al as reference methods for measuring ozone in the prepared aqueous samples in order to establish reference concentrations of the ozone in the aqueous samples with which to compare the ozone concentrations measured in the main experimental spectral fluorescence measurement method taught by Takeuchi et al to.
 The main experimental method taught by Takeuchi et al comprises the steps of introducing an indigo-based indicator to a sample, wherein the sample contains an amount of ozone (see the second paragraph under the section “Sample Preparation” on page 619 of Takeuchi et al where it states “The O3 (aq) sample was prepared by passing the O3-containing gas through purified water”, the abstract of Takeuchi et al where it states “Indigo-5,5’-disulfonate (IDS) was found to be an efficient reagent for the determination of ozone…”, and the last paragraph in the left-hand column on page 620 of Takeuchi et al where it states “CL was observed when IDS was used as a reagent”), measuring a change in intensity of fluorescence of the sample as a result of introducing the indigo-based indicator to the sample, and correlating the measured change in intensity of fluorescence to an amount of ozone in the sample (see the section entitled “Spectral Measurements” on page 619 of Takeuchi et al where it states “Hitachi’s Model F-3000 spectrofluorometer was used for the measurement of fluorescence and CL spectra”, Figure 1 of Takeuchi et al which depicts a photomultiplier 14 and a recorder 17 for measuring fluorescence, Table III in Takeuchi et al which lists fluorescent excitation and emission wavelengths used to measure a change in fluorescence of the sample as a result of introducing an indigo-based indicator to the sample, and the last two paragraphs in the left-hand column and the first paragraph in the right-hand column on page 623 of Takeuchi et al where it states “In order to identify the CL species, the absorption and fluorescence spectra of the species related to this reaction were measured.
 Table III shows the maximum wavelength and… absorbance or relative intensity.
 The IDS solution itself does not fluoresce at all; however, as time went by after preparation, weak fluorescence appeared in the neighborhood of 400 nm and the intensity was observed to increase bit by bit.
 The findings suggested that IDS was oxidized by O3 or O2 in the air to form some fluorescent species.
 Next, when the O3 (aq) solution… was added to the IDS reagent solution before the measurement, a maximum in fluorescence appeared at the same position as the CL maximum (430 nm) in addition to 400 nm”).
 The other methods disclosed by Takeuchi et al for measuring ozone concentration in the aqueous prepared samples (i.e. a NBKI method, an Ebara Model EL-2001 aqueous-phase UV O3 meter, and calculations from gas-phase O3 concentration using the Henry’s constant) are reference methods used for comparison purposes to evaluate the precision and accuracy of the results provided by the fluorescence method taught by Takeuchi et al, and to evaluate how closely the fluorescence measurement results mimic the results provided by the reference methods.
 See Table I and page 621 of Takeuchi et al where the results produced from each of the reference methods (i.e. SP/UV O3 monitor and SP/NBKI) and the experimental method (i.e. CL/IDS and SP/IDS) are presented and compared.